-The HP-45 is warranted against defects in materials and workmanship for one (1) year from date of delivery.
-During the warranty period, Hewlett-Packard will repair or, at its option, replace components that prove to be defective when the calculator is returned, shipping prepaid, to a Hewlett-Packard Customer Service Facility (see Shipping Instructions).
+The HP-45 is warranted against defects in materials and workmanship for one year from date of delivery.
+During the warranty period we will repair or replace components that prove to be defective, provided they are returned to Hewlett-Packard according to instructions (see Shipping Instructions).
+No other warranty is expressed or implied.
+We are not liable for consequential damage.